Pillar guideFor independent agencies & MGAs · US

 The damage goes beyond wasted time

 Rekeying is not just slow — it is error-prone.
-Transposing a digit on a VIN, selecting the wrong coverage limit from a dropdown, or mistyping a loss date creates downstream problems that are expensive to fix.
-A wrong VIN can trigger an incorrect vehicle rating that passes initial quoting but blows up at bind.
-A miskeyed prior loss date can create an E&O exposure that surfaces months later.
-Beyond errors, there is the retention problem: your best CSRs did not take this job to type the same address into 8 portals.
-The repetitive grind drives burnout and turnover, which means you are constantly training new hires on portal-specific quirks — a cycle that costs more than the salaries themselves.
+A transposed VIN digit can pass quoting and blow up at bind.
+A miskeyed prior-loss date can create an E&O exposure that surfaces months later.
+And there is the retention problem: your best CSRs did not take the job to type the same address into 8 portals.
+The repetitive grind drives burnout and turnover, which means constantly training new hires on portal-specific quirks — a cycle that costs more than the salaries themselves.

-What agencies typically try first — and where each approach breaks
+What agencies try first — and where each approach breaks

-Agencies usually try one of four paths before landing on integration.
-Each has real strengths and real limitations.
+Agencies usually try one of four paths before landing on real integration.
+Each has genuine strengths and genuine limits.

-• Comparative raters (EZLynx, TurboRater, ITC): Fast indicative rates across carriers, but returns are often non-bindable and miss carrier-specific underwriting questions.
-You still end up in the portal to complete and bind.
+• Comparative raters (EZLynx, TurboRater, ITC): fast indicative rates, but returns are often non-bindable and skip carrier-specific underwriting questions.
+You still finish in the portal.

-• Offshore data entry teams: Lower labor cost per hour but error rates climb, training overhead is constant, and you lose visibility into submission quality.
-The team scales linearly with volume — double the quotes, double the headcount.
+• Offshore data-entry teams: lower cost per hour, but error rates climb, training never ends, and the team scales linearly — double the quotes, double the headcount.

-• RPA / macro-based bots: Record-and-replay scripts that break when carriers update their portal layout.
-Maintenance burden grows with every carrier.
-Session handling, MFA, and CAPTCHAs make traditional RPA fragile in insurance portals.
+• RPA / macro bots: record-and-replay scripts that break when a carrier updates their portal.
+MFA, CAPTCHAs, and session handling make traditional RPA fragile in insurance.

 Architecture

-What a production-grade multi-carrier integration actually looks like
+What a production-grade multi-carrier platform actually looks like

-The most resilient approach uses a canonical data model as the single source of truth.
-Every customer submission enters the system once in a standardized format — name, address, vehicles, drivers, prior losses, coverage preferences.
-From there, carrier-specific mapping layers translate that canonical record into whatever format each carrier requires.
-For carriers with APIs, the mapping outputs API payloads.
-For carriers that only offer portals, AI-driven browser automation navigates the portal, fills forms, and handles underwriting questions using the same canonical data.
-The key insight is that the mapping layer is separate from the delivery layer.
-When Progressive changes a field label in their portal, you update one mapping rule — not rebuild the entire integration.
+The resilient pattern is a canonical data model as the single source of truth.
+Every submission enters once, in a standardized format — insured, vehicles, drivers, losses, coverage preferences.
+Carrier-specific mapping layers then translate the canonical record into whatever each carrier requires: API payloads where APIs exist, deterministic portal automation where they do not.
+The key property is that mapping is separate from delivery.
+When Progressive renames a field, you update one mapping rule — not rebuild the integration.

 Pitfalls